 University of Minnesota - Twin Cities (UM - Twin Cities)

-UM's Twin Cities location offers prospective students two master's degree programs and two doctoral degree programs.
+UM's Twin Cities location offers prospective students two master's degree programs and a PhD program in psychology.
 The master's degree in educational psychology has five tracks to choose from, including school psychology and special education.
 Depending on the track chosen the program can have anywhere from 30 to 48 credits of coursework.
 Student may also choose the thesis or exam option for finishing the program.
 The general master's degree option provides students with eight different specializations, including biological psychopathology, counseling and social psychology.
 Two plans are available for completing the 30-credit degree, with one requiring a thesis and the other requiring three review papers.
 All new students begin collaborative research in their first semester.
-Both of the doctoral programs train students to be researchers and satisfy the licensure requirements of their respective specialty.
+The doctoral program trains students to be researchers and satisfies the licensure requirements of their respective specialty.
 All doctoral students must also complete a one-year internship and a total of 60 credits to graduate.
 All psychology students, regardless of degree level or specialization, also have access to several different psychology-related learning centers, such as the Center for Cognitive Sciences and the Center for the Study of Political Psychology.

 University of St. Thomas